 Where ferrous metal risk is significant, installing magnetic separation equipment upstream can reduce the metal burden before final inspection.
 This helps protect processing equipment and may reduce repeated rejects caused by larger ferrous contamination.

-Why Choose Bunting for Industrial Metal Detection?
+Why Choose Bunting for Food Metal Detection?

-Bunting designs and supplies industrial metal detection and magnetic separation equipment for food processing and packaging applications.
+Bunting designs and supplies metal detection systems and magnetic separation equipment for food processing and packaging applications.
 Our equipment supports manufacturers that need to improve product purity, protect consumers, reduce contamination risk, and meet customer or retailer expectations.

 Every food production line is different.
 Product type, packaging, belt speed, hygiene requirements, available space, and audit expectations all affect the best inspection solution.
 Bunting works with processors to understand the application and recommend equipment that fits the process, not just the specification sheet.